tylersnyder/manipulable-dom-element/README.md

 Includes `each`, `on`, `off`, `attr`, `addClass`, `removeClass`, `toggleClass`, `text`, `html`.

 ### Why?
-jQuery's syntax is baked into my brain, but I hate loading such a large library.
+jQuery's syntax is baked into my brain, and it does provide a convenient layer of simplification over top of native browser APIs.
+However, I often avoid jQuery due to the large file size.
+If you need to do some basic DOM manipulation in modern browsers, give this a try.
 If you need support for older browsers or rely heavily on jQuery's extensive list of methods, this probably isn't right for you.
-If you need to do some basic DOM manipulation in modern browsers, give it a try.

 ### Installation
 Option 1.
 Install the module from npm for use with your desired build tool: